-We experienced a lot of adventures in Iceland: 4 days full of driving through crazy, long highways surrounded by epic mountains, powerful rivers and waterfalls.
+We experienced a lot of adventures in Iceland: 4 days full of driving through crazy, long highways surrounded by epic mountains, powerful rivers, and waterfalls.
 We definitely connected to nature in another level.
 Everyone should have the chance to have a similar experience in this stunning country.
+In our Iceland road trip guide, we will provide you with all the information you need to get the best out of your time in this country.

-Of course this is a guide for budget travellers, we’re going to share with your our tips as well.
+Of course, this is a guide for budget travelers as well, we’re going to share with you our tips as well.
 If you have more time, you can definitely explore more of Iceland, you can spend up to 2 weeks in this beautiful land.

 When is the best time to visit Iceland?